Friday, September 19, 2025

 Conscription to blood-thirst services,

-The tarot card staves and silver armor
+The staves and armor curiosities

 Horse tails roped into a knot.